Line survey finds 7% of users in Tokyo have at least one coronavirus symptom

-TOKYO (Reuters) - A survey of Line Corp’s chat app users in Tokyo and neighboring prefectures in partnership with Japan’s health ministry found 7.1% of respondents in the capital reporting at least one of the symptoms of the coronavirus.
+TOKYO (Reuters) - A survey of Line Corp’s (3938.T) chat app users in Tokyo and neighboring prefectures in partnership with Japan’s health ministry found 7.1% of respondents in the capital reporting at least one of the symptoms of the coronavirus.

 A total of 443 people in Tokyo are infected with coronavirus according to official figures.
 Line’s survey found that 7.1% out of 63,843 people responding in Tokyo reported at least one of the symptoms of the virus, including high fever or a bad cough, between March 27-30.